Show current configuration settings git config --list # Set system wide user name and email for git git config --global user.name "John Doe" git config --global user.email "firstname.lastname@example.org" # View configuration information git config --list # Set a different user name and email for th

 To keep your email private in your commits, GitHub offers a noreply email address.
 On your GitHub profile, go to Settings then Emails to enable the private email address feature.

-# Create and checkout a new branch git checkout -b <branch-name> # List all local branches in normal or verbose mode git branch git branch -v # Remove a local branch # Use -D instead of -d to force delete the branch git branch -d <branch-name> # Merge local branch to master then delete it git checkout master git merge <branch-name> git branch -d <branch-name> # Update a branch against the master branch git checkout <branch-name> git rebase master # List all remote branches git branch -r # Push a new branch to the remote git push origin <branch-name> # Remove a remote branch # In new versions of Git --delete can be replaced with -d git push --delete origin <branch-name>
+# Create and checkout a new branch git checkout -b <branch-name> # List all local branches git branch # List all local and remote-tracking branches git branch -a # List all remote branches git branch -r # List all local branches along with commit message git branch -v # Remove a local branch # Use -D instead of -d to force delete the branch git branch -d <branch-name> # Merge local branch to master then delete it git checkout master git merge <branch-name> git branch -d <branch-name> # Update a branch against the master branch git checkout <branch-name> git rebase master # Push a new branch to the remote git push origin <branch-name> # Remove a remote branch # In new versions of Git --delete can be replaced with -d git push --delete origin <branch-name>

 # Tag the current commit as version 19.6 git tag v19.6 # Push this tag to the GitHub repository git push origin v19.6